 - Choose “Registered Domains” from the main menu

-- Look under the “Name Servers” section and choose “Manage my DNS records using my hosting plan or VPS and allow the control panel to automatically create necessary records for me.” then use the option directly below that selection to select the hosting account under which you will be hosting the domain.
+- Look under the “Name Servers & DNS” section and choose “Manage my DNS records using my hosting plan or VPS and allow the control panel to automatically create necessary records for me.” then use the option directly below to select the hosting plan under which you will be hosting the domain.

 - Scroll down and click the Save Name Servers button to save your settings

 Since these are DNS changes, they’ll take anywhere from a few minutes to at most 48 hours to complete globally, please be patient.